Apalachicola National Forest

 Hinson Conservation and Recreation Area & Chipola River Greenway

 Enter Hinson Conversation and Recreation Area one mile south of the town off SR 73, via Gator Hole Lane.
-The new Hinson Trail is a beautiful 4.6-mile system of loop trails along the Chipola River and is part of the Chipola River Greenway, which is a National Recreation Trail.
+The Hinson Trail is a scenic 4.6-mile system of loop trails along the Chipola River and is part of the Chipola River Greenway, which is a National Recreation Trail.
 The trailhead is at the eastern end of Gator Hole Lane and features picnic tables and a small boat launch ramp.
 The trails offer a broad range of walking experiences, featuring high bluffs overlooking the Chipola River, several large and many small sink holes, two walk-in caves, a stretch of trail that follows the still- remaining steel rails of the old Marianna and Blountstown (M&B) Railroad, beautiful native plants and animals, rare and protected species including a Gopher Tortoise preserve, and meadows of vintage pecan orchards.

 Lake Talquin State Forest

 Established in 1977, this consists of 16,326 acres of flatwoods, rolling uplands, swamps, sand hills, and hardwood forests.
 The forest has the distinction of offering access to two Outstanding Florida Waters: the Ochlockonee River and Lake Talquin.
 It offers scenic hiking, equestrian, and biking trails.
 Nature lovers will enjoy rare rhododendrons, rolling hills, and deep ravines with Bald Eagles, Osprey, and White- Tailed Deer.

 Bear Creek Educational Forest is a 492-acre tract of Lake Talquin State Forest with hiking and camping opportunities as well as the audio-enhanced Living Forest trail, where the trees tell their own stories.